lawrenceccheung/exawind-benchmarks/amr-wind/actuator_line/NREL5MW_ALM_BD/setup/README.md

                 ]
 ```

-Secondly, the location of the precursor directory and the inputfile from the precursor run should be supplied in the `precursordir` and the `precursorsetup` directories, respectively.
+Secondly, the location of the precursor directory and the inputfile from the precursor run should be supplied in the `precursordir` directory and the `precursorsetup` input file, respectively.

 ```python
 # Location of precursor run with boundary data